96boards-akebi96/akebi96-tools/README.md

 ## Installation

-To install built images, Akebi96 supports 3 methods, USB mass-storage device, TFTP, and Fastboot via USB-gadget.
+To install built images, Akebi96 supports 3 methods, USB flash drive, TFTP, and Fastboot via USB-gadget.
-As a standard process, we recommend you to flash the image via USB mass-storage or TFTP, because USB-gadget interface on Akebi96 is slower than USB and Ethernet interface on the board.
+As a standard process, we recommend you to flash the image via USB flash drive or TFTP, because USB-gadget interface on Akebi96 is slower than USB and Ethernet interface on the board.

-### Instruction to flash AOSP image via USB-mass-storage
+### Instruction to flash AOSP image via USB flash drive

-If you have a USB mass-storage device (a.k.a.
-USB-disk), it is the easiest way to use it to flash the images.
-See recovery/README.md for the instruction.
+If you have a USB flash drive, it is the easiest way to use it to flash the images.
+See usbflash/README.md for the instruction.

 ### Instruction to flash AOSP image via TFTP